1987 Ming Court Affair: 1984-1985

-Involvement of PBDS and the federal government
+PBDS and the federal government response

 Rahman and his supporters also tried to garner the support of non-Muslim Bumiputera community especially the Dayaks by feeding them with issues of Taib's policy in marginalising the Dayak community.
 These issues has led to the support of Parti Bansa Dayak Sarawak (PBDS) towards Abdul Rahman.
 Besides, Taib Mahmud also grew uncomfortable with Leo Moggie (president of PBDS and Federal Minister of Energy, Post, and Telecommunications) intimate relationship with the then Malaysian prime minister Mahathir Mohamad.
 Therefore, Taib Mahmud hinted Daniel Tajem (deputy president of PBDS) to take over the president post from Leo Moggie but it fell on deaf ears.
 Rahman's supporters also tried to create a crack in relationship between Taib and the federal government by criticising the federal leaders for ignoring Sarawak needs:

 In response to these criticisms, the federal government announced several new projects such as the establishment of RM 400 million Universiti Pertanian Malaysia (UPM) campus in Bintulu.
 Taib defended the federal leaders by arguing that the prime minister has a strong sense of national integration so the federal government would not marginalise Sarawak.
 Taib also asked for people's patience in waiting for development projects in Sarawak.